On this page

 Welcome to the SFU Library!

-This guide provides information to IB / secondary school students and teachers that will enable you to access the collections and services of SFU Libraries.
-We want to help you make the most of the library.
+This guide provides information to currently enrolled BC secondary school students and teachers that will enable you to access the collections and services of SFU Libraries.
 If this guide does not address your specific inquiries, please feel free to ask us!

-We are pleased to provide free library cards to IB / secondary school classes visiting campus for research workshops.
-These cards provide students with borrowing and access privileges.
+We are pleased to provide library cards to students who are currently enrolled BC secondary school students.
+These cards provide students with borrowing and access privileges to our physical collection.
+(We are not providing new cards or borrowing to non-SFU users during COVID-19.)

-Current IB and secondary school students who are not participating in organized class visits may also contact us directly to discuss possible options for obtaining individual library cards.
+Current BC secondary school students who are not participating as part of their secondary school courses may also contact us directly to discuss possible options for obtaining individual library cards.

 Borrowing information and library card privileges

-Library cards may be issued to Grade 11 and 12 students.
-Grade 11 students in good standing may have their cards renewed for the following year.
-Expiry dates for Library cards are: August 31st for Grade 11, and June 30th for Grade 12.
+Library cards may be issued to BC secondary school students.
+BC Secondary school students up to Grade 11, in good standing, may have their cards renewed for the following year.
+Expiry dates for Library cards are: August 31st for grades up to Grade 11, and June 30th for Grade 12.

-Students can check out an unlimited number of books for 3 weeks.
+During COVID 19 we are not recalling items and the due dates for your items are often extended by the library.
 These books have unlimited online renewals as long as no one else has placed a hold on the item.
 While there is typically no overdue fines for regular books, those that have holds on them will incur fines if they are not returned on time.
 Students are responsible for paying fines for these items.

 Logging in and your Library account